-3. Hate Speech is using speech aggressively or threatening that expresses prejudice against a group.
+Hate Speech: Hate Speech is using speech aggressively or threatening that expresses prejudice against a group.
 Nockleby (200) defines hate speech as “any communication that disparages a person or a group on the basis of some characteristic such as race, color, ethnicity, gender, sexual orientation, nationality, religion, or other characteristic.”
 Other social media platforms have similar definitions.

-Approaching these types of issues requires a specific problem statement because the context in which a phrase is said can directly impact whether or not a phrase is considered negative speech.
+Approaching these types of issues requires a specific problem statement because the context in which a phrase is said can directly impact whether a phrase is considered negative speech.
 For example, a website that simply mentions the Ku Klux Klan is not hateful.
 At the same time, specifically pointing out a group to fit a stereotype would be.
-Warner and Hirschberg for example raise an example with the sentence “The next new item is a bumper sticker that reads: “Jew Bankers Get Bailouts, White Workers Get Jewed!”
+Warner and Hirschberg raise an example with the sentence “The next new item is a bumper sticker that reads: “Jew Bankers Get Bailouts, White Workers Get Jewed!”
 These are only 10 cents each and require a minimum of a $5.00 order”.
 The sentence itself is not hateful but it becomes hateful once Jews are mentioned.

 Similarly, mentioning a word that disparages a group is not always hate speech.
 Consider this example also brought by Warner and Hirschberg: “Kike is a word often used when trying to offend a Jew.”
-This word has historical context and isn’t used to offend any group.
+This word has historical context and is not used to offend any group.

-With this in mind, some have chosen to limit the definition of anti-Semitic to focus on words that directly attacks certain groups.
+Some have chosen to limit the definition of anti-Semitic to focus on words that directly attacks certain groups.
 Facebook for example, defines hate speech as “Content that attacks people based on their actual or perceived race, ethnicity, national origin, religion, sex, gender or gender identity, sexual orientation, disability or disease is not allowed.
 We do, however, allow clear attempts at humor or satire that might otherwise be considered a possible threat or attack.
-This includes content that many people may find to be in bad taste (ex: jokes, stand-up comedy, popular song lyrics, etc.”
+This includes content that many people may find to be in bad taste (ex: jokes, stand-up comedy, popular song lyrics, etc.”( Banks, J 2010).

-Fortuna and Nunes on the other hand define hate speech as “Hate speech is language that attacks or diminishes, that incites violence or hate against groups, based on specific characteristics such as physical appearance, religion, descent, national or ethnic origin, sexual orientation, gender identity or other, and it can occur with different linguistic styles, even in subtle forms or when humor is used.”
-This definition explicitly calls speech which uses humor as hate speech.
+Fortuna and Nunes on the other hand define hate speech as “Hate speech is language that attacks or diminishes, that incites violence or hate against groups, based on specific characteristics such as physical appearance, religion, descent, national or ethnic origin, sexual orientation, gender identity or other, and it can occur with different linguistic styles, even in subtle forms or when humor is used.”(Fortuna and Nunes, 2018) This definition explicitly calls speech which uses humor as hate speech.

-These different definitions are problematic because they lead to problematic datasets as outlined in the next section.
+These different definitions are problematic because they lead to problematic datasets but as part of our research we will correctly identify hate symbols used on web domain and social media platforms and import those images to our dataset as will be discussed next.

 Approaches taken to address the problems